hexchat/documentation/tips.rst

 Certificate should be named after the network where it will be used, for example if you want to use it on *Rizon*, certificate file should look like this: *Rizon.pem*.
 If that does not exist every network will try *client.pem*.
 It can not be encrypted and require a password.

 On networks that support it you can use SASL EXTERNAL in the network list.
+If a network does not support this but does support normal SASL such as freenode usually that would be the better option.

 Note on Custom Server Certificates
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~